 Ben has always specialised in legal aid work and has a good knowledge of the complicated administrative systems that the solicitors he works with have to navigate.

-Ben is a registered pupil supervisor regularly gives training to other lawyers, professionals and students about his areas of legal expertise.
-He is interested in particular in the ‘demystification’ of the law, to ensure that legal practice is opened up to as wide a range of people as possible.
+Ben regularly gives training to other lawyers, professionals and students about his areas of legal expertise.
+He is keen to ensure that the work of the courts is more easily understood and that legal practice is opened up to as wide a range of people as possible.

 Ben is ranked as a Tier 1 Leading Junior by The Legal 500 and in Band 1 by Chambers and Partners.